ESL Roleplays: A fantastic way to practice telephone skills

 October 3rd, 2016 / Materials

-The TEFL/ESL roleplay ‘The Amazon Telephone roleplay’ is a pairs’ activity to practice telephone skills.
+The ESL telephone lesson, ‘The Amazon Telephone roleplay,’ is a pairs’ activity to practice telephone skills.
 It is especially useful for business classes as students are keen to practice taking down information on the phone.
 This free English teaching material takes up to 40 minutes to complete.
 Enjoy!

 Download the full roleplay here.